linuxwolf/expecto/README.md

 expect(() => throw new TypeError("bad type")).to.throw(TypeError);
 ```

-If the check succeeds, the returned `Expecto` switches `actual` to the error instance thrown, so further checks can be made.
+If the check succeeds, the returned `Expecto` has the thrown error instance as its `actual`, so that further checks can be made on the error.

 ```typescript
 expect(() => throw new Error("oops")).to.throw().with.property("message").which.equal("oops");